avinash8898/Healtcare_Provider_And_Cost_Tracking_ETL/README.md

 -`Outcome_Quarter`: Extracted from `Outcome_Date`.
 -`Weekend_Flag`: Extracted from `Outcome_Date`.
 -`Report_Duration`: Extracted from Treatment `Start_Date` - Report `Outcome_Date`.
--`Effectiveness_Score`: Transformed from `Effectiveness` table for **Scalability**, for example if any new effectiveness status is added in futrure - a new record need to be added in the `Effectiveness` table, so that it automatically maps to the new score during incremental load.
+-`Effectiveness_Score`: Transformed from `Effectiveness` table for **Scalability**, for example if any new effectiveness status is added in future - a new record need to be added in the `Effectiveness` table, so that it automatically maps to the new effectiveness score during incremental load.